balises-ouistici/OuisticiBaliseRasp/README.md

 make install
 ```

-Refer to this doc to use the iQaudio Zero module :
+Refer to this doc to use the IQaudio Zero module : [module IQaudio](https://balises-ouistici.github.io/recettes/iqaudio_zero/)

-Refer to this doc to get the IQaudio Zero module button to shut-down the Raspberry Pi :
+Refer to this doc to get the IQaudio Zero module button to shut-down the Raspberry Pi : [bouton d'arrêt](https://balises-ouistici.github.io/recettes/configuration/#bouton-darret-halt)

 4. Start